NCTEAR 2026 Conference

 - A clear description of the session

-- A list of participants including names, affiliations, and email addresses
+- A list of participants including names, affiliations, and emails

-Proposals should be clearly written and not more than 800 words in length (not including references).
-The review of alternative format sessions is NOT masked and therefore, as appropriate, identifying information may be included in the proposal.
+Proposals should be clearly written and no more than 800 words in length (excluding references).
+The review for alternative format sessions is not masked, so including identifying information is allowed.